jvmedenilla/cancer_detection_flask/README.md

 This dataset contains 570 cancer cells and 30 features to determine whether the cancer cells are benign or malignant.

-However, there are two many features.
+However, there are too many features.
 For a machine learning model to be robust and operate relatively fast, the number of features should be minimized -- only selecting the most relevant features.
 So, I did some pre-processing work.
 As can be seen in [cancer_detection.ipynb](https://github.com/jvmedenilla/cancer_detection_flask/blob/main/cancer_detection.ipynb).